plausible/website/about.md

 ## Growing thanks to word of mouth

-We generally say no to most of the best marketing practices.
-Our main marketing strategy is to share interesting content: we publish posts that we think people may find interesting and useful.
-We share these on our blog, social media channels and various niche communities that we are a part of.

-Some of the people who discover our content and find it valuable end up signing up for a Plausible Analytics account too.
-Read more about how we do [startup marketing](https://plausible.io/blog/startup-marketing).

-We focus most of our time on creating a great product experience with accurate stats, powerful insights and an easy-to-understand dashboard.
-We achieve this by [listening to feedback](https://feedback.plausible.io).
+Plausible Analytics is made with care, designed with love and built to last.
+We [avoid most traditional marketing practices](https://plausible.io/blog/startup-marketing) and instead focus on creating a great product experience with accurate stats, powerful insights and an easy-to-use dashboard.

+Our primary obligation is to Plausible subscribers, not investors, advertisers or any other third parties.
+[We listen to feedback](https://feedback.plausible.io) and try to make good decisions while staying true to our mission and meeting rigorous standards for stability, security and privacy.
-A significant portion of our growth comes from website and business owners who love to use Plausible Analytics and decide to share their Plausible Analytics experience with the world.

-We are grateful to everyone who shares Plausible Analytics as without people spreading the word about us it would be difficult for us to grow and achieve our goal.
+A significant portion of our growth comes from website and business owners who love using Plausible and share their experiences with the world.
+We are grateful to everyone who helps spread the word about Plausible.
+Without people sharing their experiences it would be difficult for us to do what we do.
 Thank you!